w3c/web-advertising/support_for_advertising_use_cases.md

 ## Attitudinal Lift Measurement

-Much like direct response advertisers want to know how many incremental conversions were caused by their ad campaigns, brand advertisers want to know whether their ad campaigns succeeded in causing their desired outcomes.
-Unlike in direct response, the targeted outcomes are usually not observable conversions but rather subjective changes in consumers awareness of, intent to purchase, or feelings of favorability towards a particular brand, service, or product.
+Much like direct response advertisers want to know how many incremental conversions were caused by their ad campaigns, brand advertisers want to know whether their ad campaigns succeeded in making consumers more aware of, interested in, or favorable towards their brand, product, or service.

-Because these outcomes are not linked to a discrete observable action (like an online purchase), they must instead be measured (typically) through surveys that ask questions like "how likely are you to purchase a Toyota next time you're in the market for a car?"
+Because these attitudinal outcomes are not linked to a discrete observable action (like an online purchase), they typically must instead be measured through surveys that ask questions like "how likely are you to purchase a Toyota next time you're in the market for a car?"

 Lift is measured by comparing the prevalence of a given answer among an "exposed" group of respondents who have seen a